steveiliop56/tinyauth-docs/docs/getting-started.md

 Tinyauth by default ships with the traefik proxy, if you are using a different proxy there are available guides for [Nginx Proxy Manager](/docs/guides/nginx-proxy-manager) and [Caddy](/docs/community/caddy).
 :::

+## Demo

+If you are still not sure if tinyauth suits your needs you can try out the [demo](https://demo.tinyauth.app).
+The default username is `user` and the default password is `password`.

 ## Community guides

 If you prefer a guide over documentation on how to get started, there is some amazing content by the community: